oliverstickel/oliverstickel.github.io/index.md

 **M.Sc. in Human Computer Interaction** - (Socio-Technical) systems design with an emphasis on qualitative methods. *University of Siegen*, Germany.

 `1998-2002`
-**B.Sc in Applied Cognitive and Media Sciences** - A combination of the traditional curricula of Computer Sciences and Psychology (without the advanced engineering and the clinical aspects, respectively).
+**B.Sc in Applied Cognitive and Media Sciences** - Combination of Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively).
 Emphasis on quantitative methods. *University of Duisburg-Essen*, Germany.

 ## Experience